 Fig3.
 The bar chart of results of question 3.

 For the learning motivation, the proportion of studying out of interest and preparing for examination are both high.
-By contrast, students who learn sorting algorithms because of academic requirements are relatively more.
+Students who learn sorting algorithms because of academic requirements are relatively more.

 Question4.
 How well do you know about sorting algorithms?
 (The content of following questionnaire will be adjusted according to your answer)